Eastern Transfers: 2024 Admit Rates, GPA, Recs & More | CampusReel

 I get it - transferring colleges can be confusing, time-consuming and overwhelming.
 You are not alone.
 In fact, more than 700,000 students transfer colleges every year.

-To read about regular admission requirements for Eastern Connecticut State University, click here
+To read about regular admission requirements for Eastern Kentucky University, click here

 What are the transfer requirements for Eastern?